cmu-delphi/delphi-epidata/docs/new_endpoint_tutorial.md

 needs to be an integration test.
 See more about integration testing in Delphi's [frontend development guide](https://github.com/cmu-delphi/operations/blob/main/docs/frontend_development.md#integration).

-Create an integration test for the new endpoint by creating a new file `integrations/server/test_fluview_meta.py`.
-There's a good amount of boilerplate, but fortunately this can be copied _almost_ verbatim from the [`fluview` endpoint integration test](../integrations/server/test_fluview.py).
+Create an integration test for the new endpoint by creating a new file, `integrations/server/test_fluview_meta.py`.
+There's a good amount of boilerplate, but fortunately, this can be copied _almost_ verbatim from the [`fluview` endpoint integration test](../integrations/server/test_fluview.py).

 Include the following pieces: